ramagotka/goUbiquitous/README.md

 ===================================
 This project is made on the base of Advanced Android Sample App which  synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
 Used in the Udacity Advanced Android course.

-This project add watch face for Android Wear.
-Sunshine application is sharing weather data using Wearable Data Layer API.
-Watch face works on square and round Android Wear smartwatches, displays time, temperature and graphics
+This project adds watch face for Android Wear.
+It shares the weather data with Sunshine application using Wearable Data Layer API.Watch face is optimized for both square and round Android Wear smartwatches.
+It displays time, temperature and icon representing weather.

 License
 -------